Case: How do I delete a file in Terminal?

 While scanning if you find your missing data, you can even pause or stop the scan in between.

 Recoverit allows you the preview of the recovered files before moving to the recovery step.
 Take a look at the recovered files and select those that you were looking for.
 Now click on the “recover” button to let them back into your system.

 Users need to note this point that while recovering the files; never save them on the same path from where you have lost them previously.

 While deleting the unwanted files, if the file is not moving out of the system, there is a chance that some internal occurrence is preventing it.
-If you ever caught yourself up in such situations, don’t get frustrated with the problem as now you have learned the best methods to force delete file from Mac.
+If you ever caught yourself up in such situations, don’t get frustrated with the problem as now you have learned the best methods to force delete files from Mac.
 Try the methods discussed above; they will surely resolve your issue.

 While force deleting the file, if you lost some of your important files accidentally, you can recover them now.
-Follow the steps mentioned above and get back the access to your essential files.
+Follow the steps mentioned above and get back access to your essential files.